NBKelly/QuickLinks/README.md

 ### Metrics
 A file is presented, `metric.sh`, which deals with reading metrics for the program.
 Each test is performed 5 times, then the scores are averaged.
+The metrics program also serves as a correctness checker - the output of the script with each execution is checked against the given output, and the number of differences (don't trust the number - I'm just running wc on the diff file) is given with each score.
+The target is 0 differences.

-Scores from execution on my machine (ubuntu, AMD Ryzen 3 @ 4x3.1GHz) are presebted in the `Metrics.txt` file.
+Scores from execution on my machine (ubuntu, AMD Ryzen 3 @ 4x3.1GHz) are presented in the `Metrics.txt` file.
+In summary, thorns has the worst execution time, but the scores are roughly linear.
+Execution time for a 100,000 x 100,000 file is about 12x longer than the execution time for a 10,000 x 10,000 file.

 ### Examples
 A sample file has been constructed specifically for testing most of the possible scenarios.
 This is the `treeTest.txt` file.
 A pictorial representation of the data structure is given in the `treeTest.png` file, or below: